margo/specification/system-design/specification/specification-version-management.md

 - Initial toolkit release for GA spec `1.0.0` -> toolkit `1.0.0`
 - Bug fix to toolkit only -> toolkit `1.0.1` (spec remains `1.0.0`)

-If the CTT uncovers a breaking issue in the specification, the release classification should be revised before the next preview or release is published.
+If the CTT uncovers a breaking issue in the specification, the release classification will be revised before the next preview or release is published.

 ## Release Cohesion Rule